LLNL/serac/src/docs/sphinx/dev_guide/profiling.rst

   make -j
   make run_benchmarks

-This will run all of Serac's benchmarks multiple times with varying MPI task counts, and generate a ``.cali`` file for each benchmark run.
+This will run all of Serac's benchmarks multiple times with varying MPI task counts, and generate a Caliper file for each benchmark run.